WanjinYoo/Project-management/README.md

 ### Pages ###

 ## How a user interact with the app ##
-Goes to Welcome page where users can type their id and password If logged in, user will go to the user landing page
+Goes to Welcome page where users can type their id and password.
+If logged in, user will go to the user landing page

 # On the landing page #